 RELG 400, Special Topics in the History of Religion, 3 Units

 Students explore selected epochs, movements, or issues in the history of the Church as it relates to various non-Christian global religious traditions.

 RELG 495, Special Topics Seminar-Contemporary Christianity and Religious Studies, 3 Units

 Students explore movements or issues related to contemporary Christianity as it relates to various non-Christian global religious traditions.

 RELG 498, Religious Studies Capstone Course, 3 Units

 This course develops and offers practical opportunities to master the concepts and methodologies used within the field of Religious Studies and apply them to a particular religious tradition.
 It will culminate in a Capstone Paper, which is a significant religious studies project requiring extensive research and writing and conducted under the guidance of an approved faculty member.
 The Capstone Paper is equivalent in work to a typical senior thesis, with the focus on research methods, analysis, and critical evaluation.

-Prerequisites: Senior Standing, three 300-level RELG courses, UDWI course, or Department Consent.
+Prerequisite: Senior Standing, three 300-level RELG courses, Writing 3, or department consent